udexvinda/Home_Credit_Default_Risk/README.md

 # Can you predict how capable each applicant is of repaying a loan?

-# Data Source from Home Credit Group
+# Data Source: Home Credit Group

 Data Description